topcoat/topcoat/README.md

 ## Contributing

-Start by checking out our [Backlog](http://huboard.com/topcoat/topcoat/board) The idea is that items in the ready column are open for anyone to work on.
+Start by checking out our [Backlog](http://huboard.com/topcoat/topcoat/board).
+To see the prioritized list of items just click on the blue arrow on the left (a panel called Backlog should slide in).

 _*We use [Huboard](https://github.com/rauhryan/huboard) to keep our issues organized into a backlog._